GALEO Institute for Leadership

 GALEO Institute for Leadership (GIL) Goals

 Connect: One of the goals of the GIL Program is to provide an opportunity for community leaders to meet and connect.
 The networking options available through the program allow GIL participants to meet like-minded individuals with whom to collaborate and affect change.
 Members will be able to meet with and hear from leaders in the business and non-profit sector, local and state offices, and other community leaders.
-In this way, participants will gain a better understanding of how to effectively lead change in their own communities.
-The connections gained through completion of the program serve as great resources for individuals to attain leadership positions in their communities and mobilize others towards common goals.
+In this way, participants will better understand how to lead change in their communities effectively.
+The connections gained through the completion of the program serve as great resources for individuals to attain leadership positions in their communities and mobilize others towards common goals.

 GALEO Institute for Leadership Curriculum

 J.W.
 Fanning Institute for Leadership at the University of Georgia – Community Leadership Program: It has been said that leadership is a prime force that makes positive things happen in a community.
-The Community Leadership Program (CLP) 5th Edition Curriculum is designed to develop knowledgeable, skilled, committed and action-oriented community leaders.
+The Community Leadership Program (CLP) 5th Edition Curriculum develops knowledgeable, skilled, committed, and action-oriented community leaders.
 The CLP brings together people from diverse backgrounds and varying perspectives to share ideas and experiences, develop new skills and knowledge about leadership, and create plans and strategies for implementing community advancement projects.

 The GALEO/CLP curriculum includes nine core modules:

 - Conducting Successful Meetings